GhostofGoes/getmac/README.md

 python -m getmac -n home.router

 # Getting the MAC address of a remote host requires the ARP table to be populated.
-# By default, getmac will populate the table by sending a small UDP packet to a high port of the host (by default, 55555).
+# By default, getmac will populate the table by sending a UDP packet to a high port on the host (defaults to 55555).
 # This can be disabled with --no-network-request, as shown here:
 getmac --no-network-request -4 192.168.0.1
 python -m getmac --no-network-request -n home.router